China Enacts Security Law, Asserting Control Over Hong Kong

 Chief Executive Lam has defended the law, asserting earlier this month that the measure "will only target an extremely small minority of illegal and criminal acts and activities."

 Yet Lam also admitted that Hong Kong officials had not seen the full proposed text of the national security law in the weeks leading up to its passage.
-On Tuesday morning, as Hong Kong outlets began reporting the law had passed, Lam refused to comment, saying that it would be "inappropriate" to do so given the legislative body was still meeting in Beijing.
+On Tuesday morning, as Hong Kong outlets began reporting the law had passed, Lam refused to comment, saying it would be "inappropriate" to do so given the legislative body was still meeting in Beijing.

 The fallout from the law is already being felt in Hong Kong.